 iv. any test of equipment allowed under these Market Rules; or

-v. any failure of an Electricity Generation Corporation Facility to follow the scheduling and dispatch procedures relating to clause 7.6A;
+v. any failure of Verve Energy Facility to follow the scheduling and dispatch procedures relating to clause 7.6A;

-(dA) details of Balancing Facilities dispatched under a Dispatch Instruction including the name of the Facility and the quantity dispatched;

 The MWh energy dispatched under a Balancing Support Contract for each Trading Interval in the Trading Day by Facility;

 (dB) the MWh quantity by which the Facility was instructed by System Management to increase its output or reduce its consumption under a Network Control Service Contract for each Trading Interval in the Trading Day by Facility;

-(dBB) the SOI Quantity, the EOI Quantity and the Relevant Dispatch Quantity for each Trading Interval;
+(dC) the SOI Quantity, the EOI Quantity and the Relevant Dispatch Quantity for each Trading Interval;

-(dBBB) the EOI Relevant Dispatch Quantity (in MW) for each Trading Interval;
+(dE) the Relevant Dispatch Quantity for each Trading Interval.

-(dBBBB) the estimated quantity (in MWh) by which System Management dispatched down any Unscheduled Generation Facilities for each Trading Interval in the Trading Day by Facility.

 (e) [Blank]